 Watch Series 3 models connect and synchronize with compatible iPhones—Apple Watch Series 3 GPS + Cellular models require an iPhone 6 or later running iOS 11—thereby further extending the iPhone's existing applications and functionality.
 Users with compatible iPhones will benefit most from using an Apple Watch, though almost anyone seeking a contemporary digital wearable watch and fitness device is impacted by the Apple Watch Series 3.

-Apple Watch Series 1 and 2 owners are minimally impacted.
-The legacy devices will be compatible with watchOS 4, the release with which Watch Series 3 models are loaded upon launch.
+Apple Watch Series 1 and 2 owners are minimally impacted, although that changes with the anticipated Fall 2018 release of watchOS 5, which will not be supported on 1st Generation devices.
+However, the legacy devices are compatible with watchOS 4, the release with which Watch Series 3 models are loaded upon launch.

 The Apple Watch also impacts business professionals.
 In addition to using the device to track calendar information, email notifications, news alerts, phone calls, instant messages, and common reminders, owners can leverage cellular-connected Series 3 devices to remain connected to their office when not carrying iPhones.
 This benefit poses a potential problem for tech administrators.